flgkd/integer-linear-programming-notes/notes/03-cutting-plane.md

 At this point, the feasible region of the relaxation changes from $X_2$ to $\mathrm{conv}(X_1)$.
 If we solve the LP relaxation over this new feasible region, the optimal solution will also be an optimal integer solution.

-However, this idea is beautiful in theory but difficult in practice.
-Directly reducing the feasible region of the LP relaxation to the smallest convex hull of the integer feasible points is very hard.
-Equivalently, finding the convex hull of an integer point set is generally difficult.
+However, this idea is beautiful in theory but difficult in practice. **Directly reducing the feasible region of the LP relaxation to the smallest convex hull of the integer feasible points is very hard**.
+Equivalently, **finding the convex hull of an integer point set is generally difficult**.

-The basic idea of the cutting plane method is therefore:
+**The basic idea of the cutting plane method** is therefore:

 > Gradually remove redundant parts of the LP relaxation feasible region by adding linear inequalities, called cutting planes, until the relaxation becomes close to the convex hull of the integer feasible points.